 The tissue fee serves several purposes:

-- It encourages thoughtful use of and appreciation of the collection.
+It encourages thoughtful use of and appreciation of the collection.
 As laboratory techniques improve, the gap in effort between obtaining tissues and analyzing them is widening into a gulf, particularly for rare or hard-to-obtain species.
-Our tissue collection is heavily used—typically we loan 1,500 to 2,000 tissues per year—and demands on it are growing.
+Our tissue collection is heavily used—typically we loan 1,500 to 2,000 tissues per year.
 Requesting a fee is one way to encourage researchers to evaluate their use of tissue collections, to keep their requests reasonable, and to contribute to building collections when they can.

-- It provides valuable financial support.
+It provides valuable financial support.
 While laboratory research is generally relatively well funded, museums still struggle to obtain basic funding for and recognition of the importance of their collections.
-Cryogenic storage for tissues is expensive to maintain, and loans are a labor-intensive and sometimes expensive to process.
-Fees make a valuable contribution towards maintaining the collection and ensuring that it will continue to be available to a wide array of users.
+Cryogenic storage for tissues is expensive to maintain, and loans are a labor-intensive and often expensive to process.
+Fees make a valuable contribution towards maintaining the collection and ensuring that it will continue to be available in the future.

 Alternative to the service fee, researchers may request an exchange or collaboration.
 The following may be considered appropriate for exchange: